 When something goes wrong, work through this checklist in order.
 The cause is almost always one of the first three items:

-- Check for algae — is light reaching the nutrient solution?
+5 Algae Is light reaching the nutrient solution?

-- Check roots — are they white (healthy) or brown and slimy (root rot)?
+6 Roots Are they white (healthy) or brown and slimy (root rot)?

 Nine times out of ten, the problem is pH, light, or an accidental refill.
 Fix those three factors and most kratky method troubleshooting issues resolve themselves within a week.